DarkflameUniverse/DarkflameServer/README.md

 * `chatconfig.ini` contains a port option.
 * `masterconfig.ini` contains options related to permissions you want to run your servers with.
 * `sharedconfig.ini` contains several options that are shared across all servers
-* `worldconfig.ini` contains several options to turn on QOL improvements should you want them.
+* `worldconfig.ini` contains several options to turn on Quality of Life improvements should you want them.
 If you would like the most vanilla experience possible, you will need to turn some of these settings off.

 ## Verify your setup
-Your build directory should now look like this:
+Your build directory should contain at a minimum all of the following files.
-* AuthServer
-* ChatServer
+All listed files are required for a server to start.
+`ini` files can be located at the environment variable `DLU_CONFIG_DIR` and do not need to be located in this directory.
+(windows will have .exe at the end of the executables):
-* MasterServer
+* sharedconfig.ini
-* WorldServer
+* AuthServer(.exe)
 * authconfig.ini
+* ChatServer(.exe)
 * chatconfig.ini
+* MasterServer(.exe)
 * masterconfig.ini
-* sharedconfig.ini
+* WorldServer(.exe)
 * worldconfig.ini
+* blocklist.dcf
+* migrations
+* vanity
+* navmeshes
+* 1 of the following lists based on platform
+	* windows
+		* libmariadb.dll
+		* mariadbcpp.dll
+		* zlib.dll
+	* MacOS
+		* libmariadbcpp.dylib
+	* *nix
-* ...
+		* libmariadbcpp.so

 ## Running the server
 If everything has been configured correctly you should now be able to run the `MasterServer` binary which is located in the `build` directory.
 Darkflame Universe utilizes port numbers under 1024, so under Linux you have to give the `AuthServer` binary network permissions by running the following command: